 There are of course anti-slip shower trays already on the market, or you can help your existing shower tray to be a lot less slippery if you apply an anti-slip coating.
 This usually comes in a liquid that can be applied directly to the shower floor itself.
 This means that the surfaces have more grip, so you don't have to worry about falling.

-Not only this, but it also makes your shower much easier to clean, and you won't have to worry about laying down a mat to stand on whilst you shower.
+There is also the added benefit that you won't have to worry about laying down a mat to stand on whilst you take a shower.

 If you do both of these things and are still worried about how slippery your shower tray will be, then perhaps it is a good idea for you to install a grab bar in it.
 These will require you to install them in place (or get a professional to do it for you), but they give you something to grab should you still slip in the shower.